 While we’ve explored some of the specific risks associated with each investment option above, there are a few more general risks you should be wary of.
 These include:

 - Taking on more debt.
-If you’ve just paid off your mortgage, ask yourself if you really want to tie yourself down to another debt.
+If you’ve just paid off your mortgage and you're thinking of taking out another loan, ask yourself if you really want to tie yourself down to another debt.
 The financial and emotional stress of keeping up with repayments can wear you down, so you might be better off avoiding borrowing more money.

 - Getting into trouble.
 Depending on your circumstances, you don’t want to take on too much investment risk.
 You’re obviously going to be much closer to retirement than you were when you first took out a mortgage, so consider the potential consequences for your finances if your new investment plans go belly-up.